(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 Instructions

-- While the cookies are cooling, toast the shredded coconut.
-Add the shredded coconut to a baking tray lined with parchment paper and bake for 5 minutes, until the coconut is lightly toasted.
+- While the cookies are cooling, toast the shredded coconut: add the shredded coconut to a baking tray lined with parchment paper and bake for 5 minutes, until the coconut is lightly toasted and golden brown.

-- Next, prepare the caramel.
-Combine the tahini, maple syrup, and salt and heat in the microwave or on the stovetop until the mixture begins to bubble.
+- Next, prepare the caramel: combine the tahini, maple syrup, and salt together and heat in the microwave (in a glass bowl )or on the stovetop (in small saucepan) until the mixture begins to bubble.
 Remove from the heat once bubbly and stir in the toasted coconut.